For daily wit & wisdom, sign up for the Almanac newsletter.

 Oh, but you say, “Everybody needs to get away, visit new surroundings, meet new people…”

 I agree!
-My solution is to take time every day to slow down and empty my mind of the “to do” list.
+But also one solution is to take time every day to slow down and empty my mind of the “to do” list.
 Maybe not every single day, but even a few seconds makes a difference.
+Slow down, take a mental break.

 What to do?
 I eat my favorite foods, find a couple of favorite things to do, and visit at least one of my favorite places, often interacting with new, or at least colorful people.
 Assuming I bring the right attitude to the experiences, my mini-vacations often feel like I’m “away.”